3CD714DC-7B35-4B1A-8BBB-A5DD548A22A6_1_201_a.jpg

-Dr. Haklin has published articles on Baudelaire, Hugo, and Zola in Dix-Neuf, L’Esprit Créateur, and MLN, as well as in the collective volume Ephemeral Spectacles, Exhibition Spaces and Museums 1750-1918 (Amsterdam UP, 2021).
-She has co-edited two special issues: “Connecting Characters in Modern and Contemporary French-language Fiction” (L’Esprit Créateur 63:3) in Fall 2023 and “The Poetry of Life, the Life of Poetry: Essays in Honor of Jacques Neefs” (MLN 136:4) in September 2021.
-Her latest publication, forthcoming in Écrire le huis clos au XIXe siècle (Classiques Garnier, 2024), analyzes the psychological effects of claustrophobia in Jules Verne’s Voyage au centre de la Terre.
+Dr. Haklin’s latest article analyzes the psychological effects of claustrophobia in Jules Verne’s science fiction and is published Écrire le huis clos au XIXe siècle (Classiques Garnier, 2024).
+Her research on narratives of enclosure appears in Dix-Neuf, L’Esprit Créateur, and Modern Language Notes, as well as in Ephemeral Spectacles, Exhibition Spaces and Museums 1750-1918 (Amsterdam UP, 2021).
+She has co-edited two journal issues: “Connecting Characters in Modern and Contemporary French-language Fiction” (L’Esprit Créateur 63:3) in Fall 2023 and “The Poetry of Life, the Life of Poetry: Essays in Honor of Jacques Neefs” (MLN 136:4) in September 2021.

-Professor Haklin regularly teaches courses in French language, literature, film, and culture at all levels.
-She is currently the course coordinator for French 307D (Cultural Expression) and serves as faculty advisor to WashU’s student conversation group La Table Francophone.
-She has taught upper-level courses on a wide range of topics: “The Art of Health in Nice,” “Fashioning a Revolution: Style & Social Change in France, 1700-1900,” “Feminist Filmmaking,” “From Cholera to the Coronavirus: Medicine & Confinement in Modern France,” “Liberté, Égalité, Sororité: Women & French Film,” “Medical Narratives, Narrative Medicine,” “Not Another Fashion Victim: Shopping, Style, & Consumer Culture in Paris,” “Phobias,” and “The World Below.”
+Professor Haklin teaches courses in literature, film, and culture at all levels.
+She regularly coordinates French language courses at the Intermediate and Advanced levels, and serves as faculty advisor to WashU’s student conversation group La Table Francophone.
+Committed to innovative and interdisciplinary course design, she has taught upper-level courses on a wide range of topics: “The Art of Health in Nice,” “Fashioning a Revolution: Style & Social Change in France, 1700-1900,” “Feminist Filmmaking,” “From Cholera to the Coronavirus: Medicine & Confinement in Modern France,” “Liberté, Égalité, Sororité: Women & French Film,” “Medical Narratives, Narrative Medicine,” “Not Another Fashion Victim: Shopping, Style, & Consumer Culture in Paris,” “Phobias,” and “The World Below.”

 Research & Teaching Interests